-Alcohol.
-A number of studies have found heart protection from moderate alcohol intake (one or two glasses a day).
-The benefits reported include higher HDL levels, blood clot prevention, and anti-inflammatory properties plus lower rates of heart failure and heart attack.
+FluidsWater: People with certain medical conditions, (such as heart failure), that cause fluid retention may need to restrict their intake of water and other fluids.Alcohol: A number of studies have found heart protection from moderate alcohol intake (one or two glasses a day).
 Although red wine is most often cited for healthful properties, any type of alcoholic beverage appears to have similar benefit.

 Although both black and green tea contain caffeine, they are safe for the heart.
 Tea contains chemicals called flavonoids that may be heart protective.

 There are many dietary approaches for protecting heart health, such as the Mediterranean Diet, which emphasizes fruits, vegetables, and healthy types of fats.
 The DASH diet is very effective for people with high blood pressure and others who need to restrict sodium (salt) intake.
 Other heart-healthy diet plans include the American Heart Association diet and the USDA Food Pattern.